Easy Layered Banana Pudding

 Instructions

-- In a mixing bowl, combine the pudding mix and milk and beat on low until the pudding has thickened.
+- In a large mixing bowl of your electric stand mixer ( or with a hand mixer), combine the pudding mix and cold milk and beat on low until the pudding has thickened.

 - In another bowl, mix the cream cheese and condensed milk together.
 Mix until smooth.
 Pour into the pudding mixture and beat on low for several minutes.